 Peter describes false teachers as “waterless springs and mists driven by a storm”

 2 Peter 2:17.
 Jude describes them as: “hidden reefs at your love feasts, as they feast with you without fear, shepherds feeding themselves; waterless clouds, swept along by winds; fruitless trees in late autumn, twice dead, uprooted; wild waves of the sea, casting up the foam of their own shame; wandering stars, for whom the gloom of utter darkness has been reserved forever.”
 Jude 12-13

-False teachers create a false hope by offering health, wealth, intimacy with God and the ability to walk as Jesus did on the earth in signs and wonders.
+False teachers create false hope by offering health, wealth, intimacy with God, and the ability to walk as Jesus did on the earth in signs and wonders.
 It is this expectation, or hope that keeps people coming back for more.
 “There is more” – they shout from their stages and from their positions of power, but the more never comes.
 Like clouds without water, these false teachers cannot deliver what they promise.
 When those who are deceived do not receive what they hoped for, they shipwreck their faith or embark on a journey without end.
-They have to attend the next revival meeting to experience holy laughter or be slain in the spirit, they need a word from the next prophet, they need to do the next course etc. When results are not forthcoming, don’t expect a false teacher to take the blame.
-The problem will be your sin, your lack of faith, the fact that you don’t tithe, you lack commitment to the church etc.
+They have to attend the next revival meeting to experience holy laughter or be slain in the spirit, they need a word from the next prophet, they need to do the next course, etc. When results are not forthcoming, don’t expect a false teacher to take the blame.
+The problem will be your sin, your lack of faith, the fact that you don’t tithe, you lack commitment to the church, etc.